jaccomoc/jactl/docs/_posts/2023-12-21-switch-expressions.md

 }
 ```

-Note that for map literals, only the value of a key can be bound to a binding variable.
+Note that for map literals, only the value can be bound to a binding variable.
 The keys themselves are literal values, not binding variables.

 Binding variables can occur multiple times: